multiscript/multiscript.github.io/docs/index.md

 # Documentation
 Multiscript documents are called *plans*.
-A Multiscript plan file describes the Bible passage references, Bible versions, output template and settings that will be used to generated the set of output files.
+A Multiscript plan describes the Bible passage references, Bible versions, output template and settings that will be used to generated the set of output files.

 Here's an example Multiscript plan ([which you can download here](example-plan.mplan)):